 In this post:

-A Project that really Tests the Functions of Mycelium in Weather
+- A Project that can really Test the Weatherability of Mycelium in Construction

 above image: from the FUNGAR project, at the end of this post

 From what I have found, there is still a lot of R&D to do before Mycelium will succeed in Construction.
 There is progress, however.
 In 2019, Grown.bio insulated 2 buildings.
 This is the kind of activity that needs to be monitored and successfully commercialized in volume, to scale.
 MOGU, is selling Floor and Acoustic Tiles.
 And Mycotech, recently renamed http://web.archive.org/web/20230617081343/https://mycl.bio/technology is selling mycelium board composite tiles.

 A specific target

 Will a mycelium composite accomplish a particular task?
 What we need is more of this; R&D based on a specific result that you want.
 Have you found the right components/materials/mushroom spawn to accomplish your specific target?
 This seems to be the next major step in research; the right mushroom, the right substrate (waste material to grow it in), other additives, special coatings to prevent moisture absorption if required, etc.

 What I have found up to now says that moisture absorption is probably the biggest problem.
 No one has set up a project to see if there is anything specific in their “formula” to prevent moisture absorption to see how mycelium hold up in varius weather conditions, aside from a final coating of the mycelium composite.